GitItKrishna/DotNetBucketry/README.md

-**DotNetBucketry**
+**DotNetBucketry Repo**

 This is a Sample AWS S3 Repo for s3 operations.
-(This is done based on the clean architecture from ardalis. https://github.com/ardalis/CleanArchitecture)
+(This is done based on the clean architecture from ardalis. https://github.com/ardalis/CleanArchitecture).

 **S3 UseCases:-**